malekbenz/malekbenz/_posts/2026-06-16-demystifying-sqlite-isolation-levels.md

 4. **PENDING:** The writer is waiting for all active `SHARED` locks to clear so it can write.
 No new readers are allowed to enter.
 5. **EXCLUSIVE:** The writer has full, exclusive control.
 No other connection can read or write.

 **Consequence:** Readers block writers, and writers block readers.
-If a transaction is writing, all other connections are completely locked out from reading until the transaction commits or rolls [...]
+If a transaction is writing, all other connections are completely locked out from reading until the transaction commits or rolls back.

 ### B: Write-Ahead Logging (WAL) Mode (The Modern Standard)

 When you enable WAL mode (`PRAGMA journal_mode=WAL;`), SQLite alters its concurrency model.
-Instead of writing modifications directly to the main database file, changes are appended to a separate [...]
+Instead of writing modifications directly to the main database file, changes are appended to a separate  `-wal` file.

 * **Readers do not block writers.**
 * **Writers do not block readers.**

 **How Isolation Works under WAL:**
 When a connection opens a read transaction under WAL mode, it queries the WAL index (`-shm` file) to determine the exact end of the log at that instant.
-This gives the reader a fixed, immutable **[...]
+This gives the reader a fixed, immutable **Snapshot Isolation** view of the database.

-If another connection commits a massive write transaction five seconds later, those changes are appended to the WAL file, but the active reader remains completely isolated, seeing only the data as[...]
+If another connection commits a massive write transaction five seconds later, those changes are appended to the WAL file, but the active reader remains completely isolated, seeing only the data as it existed when its transaction began.

 ---

 ## 3. Transaction Modes: The #1 Source of Confusion

 Many developers mistake SQLite's transaction modes for isolation levels.
-Commands like `BEGIN DEFERRED` or `BEGIN IMMEDIATE` do not change *what* data is visible; instead, they define **when locks[...]
+Commands like `BEGIN DEFERRED` or `BEGIN IMMEDIATE` do not change *what* data is visible; instead, they define **when locks are acquired**.

 SQLite supports three transaction startup modes: